 Finding the Right Balance

 In an effort to build visibility and grow business, it’s easy to fall into the trap of thinking more audiences means more traction.
 But in B2B, this is rarely the case.
 Focus often requires taking a hard look at who a brand truly needs to connect with.
 Even companies expanding into new vertical or geographic markets have to hone in on the audiences that are most important to successful entrance.

-We recently partnered with an association in the higher education space that was struggling to communicate a meaningful value proposition to prospective constituents – largely deans and faculty at universities.
+We partnered with an association in the higher education space that was struggling to communicate a meaningful value proposition to prospective constituents – largely deans and faculty at universities.
 Early on in the rebranding initiative, the management team voiced a strong desire to build a brand that resonated strongly with students, an audience they had previously had little engagement with.